webtactics/gloucesterthunderboltsswimmingclub/news/250501-gtsc-presentation-night.md

 Please save the date; it is time to celebrate what our children have achieved this year.

-Our annual presentation will be held in the [top bar section of Club Gloucester](https://clubgloucester.com.au/).
+Our annual presentation will be held in the <a href="https://clubgloucester.com.au/" title="top bar section of Club Gloucester" target="_blank">top bar section of Club Gloucester</a>.

 Grab your dinner from the Chinese below and bring it up with you.